How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 Your domain name is what people will type in the browser address bar to get to your website.
 It’s your website’s address on the internet.

-This will become your identity for many years and define your blog and what you stand for.
+This will become your identity for many years to come – and define your blog, and what you stand for.